The Separation of $NP$ and $PSPACE$

-\begin{enumerate} \item {The states are named for some $s$, with $q_1$ the initial state and $q_s$ the accepting state.} \item {The input alphabet is $\{0,1\}$.} \item {The tape alphabet is for some $t$, where $X_1=\mathbbm{b}$, $X_2=0$, and $X_3=1$.} \item {The next-move function $\delta$ is a list of quintuples of the form, meaning that and $D_m$ is the direction, $L$, $R$, or $S$, if $m=1,2$, or $3$, respectively.
-We assume this quintuple is encoded by the string } \item {The Turing machine itself is encoded by concatenating in any order the codes for each of the quintuples in its next-move function.
+and $D_m$ is the direction, $L$, $R$, or $S$, if $m=1,2$, or $3$, respectively.
+We assume this quintuple is encoded by the string

+} \item {The nondeterministic Turing machine itself is encoded by concatenating in any order the codes for each of the quintuples in its next-move function.
 Additional $1$'s may be prefixed to the string if desired.
 The result will be some string of $0$'s and $1$'s, beginning with $1$, which we can interpret as an integer.} \end{enumerate}